Dapagliflozin and Metformin

 • Bladder cancer: Newly diagnosed bladder cancer occurred more frequently in dapagliflozin patients in clinical trials, however, a causal relationship could not be established.
 Do not use in patients with active bladder cancer; weigh the benefits of glycemic control versus the unknown risks for cancer recurrence in patients with a history of bladder cancer.

-• Heart failure: Use with caution in patients with congestive heart failure requiring pharmacologic management, particularly in patients with unstable acute heart failure; risk of lactic acidosis may be increased secondary to hypoperfusion.
+• Heart failure: Metformin may be used in patients with stable HF; avoid use in unstable or hospitalized patients with heart failure (ADA 2019).
+Risk of lactic acidosis may be increased secondary to hypoperfusion.
 In a scientific statement from the American Heart Association, metformin has been determined to be an agent that may exacerbate underlying myocardial dysfunction (magnitude: major) (AHA [Page 2016]).
 Use of metformin in patients with HF may be associated with reduced mortality and reduction in hospital readmission for HF (Crowley 2017; Eurich 2013).

-• Renal impairment: Metformin is substantially excreted by the kidney; assess renal function prior to initiation of therapy and periodically thereafter using estimated glomerular filtration rate (eGFR); the risk of metformin accumulation and lactic acidosis increase with degree of renal impairment.
+• Renal impairment: Metformin is substantially excreted by the kidney; assess renal function prior to initiation of therapy and periodically thereafter using eGFR; the risk of metformin accumulation and lactic acidosis increase with degree of renal impairment.
 The manufacturer does not recommend use of the combination product when eGFR is <45 mL/minute/1.73 m2 and contraindicates use when eGFR <30 mL/minute/1.73 m2).
 Use of concomitant medications that may affect renal function (ie, affect tubular secretion) may also affect metformin disposition.
 Metformin should be withheld in patients with dehydration and/or prerenal azotemia.

 • Stress-related states: It may be necessary to discontinue metformin and administer insulin if the patient is exposed to stress (fever, trauma, infection, surgery).